anarnuri/anarnuri.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: false
   more_info: >
-    <p> PhD Candidate, Generative AI</p>
+    <p>PhD Candidate, Generative AI</p>
     <p>+1 631 304 0554</p>
     <p>Brooklyn, NY 11230</p>

-news: false # includes a list of news items
+news: false
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: true
-social: true # includes social icons at the bottom of the page
+social: true
 ---

-I'm **Anar**, a mechanical engineer turned machine learning researcher building AI systems that bridge digital and physical worlds.
-At Stony Brook University and Zortag, I create full-stack solutions that combine cutting-edge algorithms with real-world deployment:

-- **🤖 Generative AI Design**: Developed a [Dual-Decoder Transformer](https://anarnuri.github.io/projects/9_project/) that automates mechanism synthesis
-- **📱 Mobile AI**: Built an [iPhone app](https://anarnuri.github.io/projects/10_project/) with real-time YOLOv8 inference + robotic dataset automation (99.84% accuracy)
-- **🔍 Document Intelligence**: Launched a [free RAG API](https://anarnuri.github.io/projects/11_project/) using Llama-3-70B for instant document QA
+Hi, I’m **Anar** — a mechanical engineer turned machine learning researcher working at the intersection of AI and physical systems.
+I specialize in building end-to-end AI solutions that transition seamlessly from research to real-world deployment.
+Through my work at **Stony Brook University** and **Zortag**, I develop systems that bring intelligence to the edge — whether on mobile devices or robotic arms.

+---

+### 🔬 Current Focus

-My Ph.D. research focuses on **multi-modal generative models** for mechanical engineering.
-I specialize in taking projects from concept to production—whether that means:
+My Ph.D. research explores **multi-modal generative models** for mechanical design.
+I work on neural architectures that synthesize mechanical mechanisms from scratch, combining domain-specific knowledge with powerful generative AI tools.

+Some highlights of my research include:

+- **🧠 Dual-Decoder Transformer** for [mechanism synthesis](https://anarnuri.github.io/projects/9_project/), generating coupler curves and predicting joint coordinates with high accuracy.
+- **📱 Mobile AI App** for [real-time object detection](https://anarnuri.github.io/projects/10_project/), deploying YOLOv8 on iPhone with automated robotic dataset generation (achieving 99.84% accuracy).
+- **📄 Document RAG API** powered by [Llama-3-70B](https://anarnuri.github.io/projects/11_project/), enabling fast, private document-based Q&A.

+---

+### 🛠️ What I Build

+My work blends algorithm design with system engineering.
+I take ideas from concept to deployment, optimizing for both performance and usability:

-- Architecting novel neural networks (transformers, VAEs, diffusion models)
+- Custom neural architectures: transformers, VAEs, diffusion models
-- Optimizing training on HPC clusters
+- High-performance training using PyTorch Distributed + HPC clusters
-- Deploying to mobile/edge devices

-Some of the models I’ve developed and deployed include a **transformer-based architecture** with a LLaMa2-inspired encoder and **diffusion-based decoder** for precise mechanism synthesis, a **conditional β-VAE** with Classifier-Free Guidance for controllable generation, a **graph-VAE** for representing structural relationships, and an **image-based VAE** paired with an MLP to bridge visual and geometric design spaces.
-I’ve also fine-tuned **Latent Diffusion Models** using **LoRA** and **quantization**, incorporating a **GNN-based tokenizer** to encode structured data for direct LLM input.
+- Edge-ready deployment on iOS, embedded systems, and robotic platforms

+Technologies I’ve engineered include:

+- A **Transformer model** with a LLaMa2-style encoder and **diffusion-based decoder**
+- A **conditional β-VAE** with Classifier-Free Guidance for controllable generation
+- A **graph-VAE** for encoding structural relationships in mechanical linkages
+- An **image-based VAE** + MLP pipeline to connect visual and geometric design
+- Fine-tuned **Latent Diffusion Models** with **LoRA** and **quantization**
+- A **GNN-based tokenizer** that transforms structured data into LLM-ready input

-All of these models are optimized for real-time inference and some are deployed on [MotionGen](https://motiongen.io).
-This full-stack, hands-on approach reflects my engineering mindset: rigorous, resourceful, and deeply committed to building practical and reliable AI systems from the ground up.
+Many of these models are optimized for real-time inference and integrated into platforms like [MotionGen](https://motiongen.io).

-One of my most significant contributions is the development of a **Dual-Decoder Transformer Model** for mechanism synthesis.
-This model processes coupler curve images and mechanism type embeddings to generate diverse and accurate designs.
-By leveraging two independent decoders, it efficiently predicts joint coordinates, making it a breakthrough in path synthesis for complex mechanisms.

-To accelerate model training, I use **PyTorch Distributed Training** and **High-Performance Computing (HPC)** resources, enabling efficient training of large-scale generative architectures.
+---

+### 🤖 Industry Work

+As a **Machine Learning Engineer at Zortag**, I program the **myCobot 280 PI** robotic arm to mimic human motion for dataset generation.
+I’ve also fine-tuned **YOLOv8** for object detection and built a mobile app that brings these models to life, supporting:

+- Real-time object detection on iPhone
+- Instant QR code verification
+- Seamless deployment of trained models to edge devices

+---

+### 📚 More

-In addition to my research, I've created a **production-ready RAG API** that transforms document collections into queryable knowledge bases.
-This system combines:
+I also developed a **production-ready Retrieval-Augmented Generation (RAG) API** that turns document sets into responsive knowledge bases.
+Built with:

-- **Llama-3-70B** for intelligent question answering
+- **Llama-3-70B** for advanced QA
-- **FAISS vector search** with M2-BERT embeddings
+- **FAISS** vector search + M2-BERT embeddings
-- **AWS serverless infrastructure** for scalable deployment
+- **AWS serverless infrastructure** for scalable, secure deployment

-The API delivers accurate, context-aware answers in **under 1.2 seconds** while maintaining strict data privacy - all available through a free tier for personal and academic use.
+This system delivers intelligent answers in under **1.2 seconds**, with strict data privacy, and is freely accessible for academic or personal use.

-In addition to my research, I work as a **Machine Learning Engineer at Zortag**, where I program and automate the **myCobot 280 PI** robotic arm for dataset generation, simulating human-like motion to reduce manual effort.
-I’ve also fine-tuned object detection models like **YOLOv8**, improving accuracy and speeding up the data labeling pipeline.
-Recently, I **developed an iPhone app** that deploys my trained models for near real-time inference.
-This significantly improves practical deployment by enabling **instant QR code verification** and **real-time object detection** on mobile devices.
+---

-Feel free to explore my [website](https://anarnuri.github.io) to learn more about my projects and experiences.
-Whether you're here out of curiosity or looking to connect, I’m excited to share my journey with you!
+Feel free to explore my [website](https://anarnuri.github.io) to dive deeper into my work.
+Whether you're a fellow researcher, potential collaborator, or just curious, I’m glad you’re here!